The Concept2 Model E Rowing Machine is considered the upgrade to the very popular “Model D” Rower.

 Concept2 Model E Price

-The Concept2 Model E is in the higher-price range of rowing machines, but when buying rowing machines you get what you pay for.
+The Concept2 Model E is in the higher-price range of rowing machines, but when buying rowing machines you get what you pay for (sort of like a car).

-I believe the higher cost of the Concept2 Model E is warranted by the extremely high build quality, excellent resistance, and commercial grade features.
+I believe the higher cost of the Concept2 Model E is warranted by the extremely high build quality, excellent resistance, and commercial-grade features.
+Plus, you get the taller seat height, nickel-plated chain, fixed monitor arm, and fully enclosed chain housing.

 Overall, I feel the Concept2 Model E Rowing Machine is one of the best models on the market.
 It has great resistance, excellent build quality, and the best performance monitor.